James Hurley 1934 - 2020 - Obituary

 After his retirement from the Natural Resources Police, he was appointed to the District Court of Dorchester County as a Judicial Officer in the classification of District Court Commissioner, and finally retired from that position on February 4, 2010.

 He is survived by his wife of 62 years, Shirley Ann Willoughby Hurley, and they have two children, Mark Gregory Hurley and LeAnn Hurley McWilliams.
-Mark is a retired Maryland State Trooper who now lives in Myrtle Beach, South Carolina with his wife Cheryl.
-LeAnn is married to Chet McWilliams, and they have two daughters, Taylor Mace and her husband Zach, and Emily McWilliams and her partner Corey Parks.
-Mr. Hurley is also survived by a great grandson Peyton Zane Mace, as well as his nieces, Cathy, Renee, Debbie, Tammy, and Adrian, a nephew Scott, and a brother Harry Hurley and his wife Shawna.
-Besides his parents, Mr. Hurley is preceded in death by a sister Carolyn Bradford.
+Mark is a retired Maryland State Trooper who now lives in Myrtle Beach, S.C. with his wife, Cheryl.
+LeAnn is married to Chet McWilliams, and they have two daughters, Taylor Mace and her husband Zach, and Emily McWilliams and her partner, Corey Parks.
+Mr. Hurley is also survived by a great grandson, Peyton Zane Mace, as well as his nieces, Cathy, Renee, Debbie, Tammy, and Adrian, a nephew Scott, and a brother Harry Hurley and his wife Shawna.
+Besides his parents, Mr. Hurley is preceded in death by a sister, Carolyn Bradford.

 Honorary Pallbearers will be Chet McWilliams, Zach Mace, Bill Wise, George Brem, Leonard Hubbard, and Ray Beck.